PHARTGAMES/SpaceMonkey/README.md

 6. Click the Initialize button and wait for the game's memory to be scanned.
 If successful the status message will change to Success! and you will see debug output in the text box.
 7. Space Monkey will now be outputting telemetry.

+### Notes
+- Adam Sawkins has made some changes to Wreckfest to make it work better with SRS.
+Those changes are available under the new Wreckfest Experimental button (v1.0.5).

 ---
 ## BeamNG.Drive

 ### Setup

+1. Run the SpaceMonkey BeamNG.Drive plugin.msi installer in the BeamNG subfolder of Space Monkey to install the BeamNG.Drive telemetry provider into BeamNG.Drive.
-1. Within BeamNG.drive 'Options > OTHER', set the following options:
+2. Within BeamNG.drive 'Options > OTHER', set the following options:

 - MotionSim enabled [x]
 - IP: 127.0.0.1